qgis/QGIS-Documentation/source/docs/training_manual/answers/answers.rst

    :align: center

-* You can save this layer by right-clicking on the :guilabel:`all_terrain` layer in the :guilabel:`Layers list` and choosing :guilabel:`Save As...`, then continue as per the instructions.
+* You can save this layer by right-clicking on the :guilabel:`all_terrain` layer in the :guilabel:`Layers` panel and choosing :guilabel:`Save As...`, then continue as per the instructions.

 :ref:`Back to text <backlink-complete-analysis-1>`